dehancer/dehancer-xmp-cpp/external/exiv2/README-SAMPLES.md

 <div id="TOC1">

 ### Sample Programs

-The following programs are build and installed in /usr/local/bin.

 | Name | Purpose | More information | Code |
 |:---  |:---  |:---              |:-- |